Update user status

 A string indicating the type of emoji.
 Each emoji reaction_type

-has an independent namespace for values of emoji_code
+has an independent namespace for values of emoji_code.

 Must be one of the following values: